DJPlaya/Kigen-AC-Redux/README.md

 # Kigen Anti Cheat Redux
 ### Project Status: Maintained, Rolling Release
 SMAC and KAC are outdated, VAC dosent do its Job, NoCheatz-4 is discontinued and Community Projects are often small or unstable.
-KACR is aimed to be a failsafe Universal Security and Anti Cheat Solution for all common Source based Games.
+KACR is aimed to be a failsafe universal Security and Anti Cheat Solution for all common Source based Games.
-I hope this Plugin will help some Server Owners.
-Propapbly i will merge this Project some Day into "Cheat Acid".
 #
 Requires:
 - SourceMod 1.8 or Higher (kigen-ac_redux is for 1.10, kigen-ac_redux_legacy for 1.8/1.9)